Pralhad17/Weather_App/README.md

 # Weather_App
-iscover weather at your fingertips with our user-friendly app.
+Discover weather at your fingertips with our user-friendly app.
 Stay updated with real-time conditions and precise forecasts.
 Benefit from interactive maps, personalized alerts, and safety warnings.
 Plan smartly with sunrise/sunset times and global coverage.